 Being hands-on is great, but it doesn’t have to happen in each #homeschool subject. #ihsnet

 With my older student, I currently help with math and history each day, but that’s it.
-Other than a question or clarification here and there, that means he does science, music, language arts, and geography alone each day.
-I’m nearby, but he’s old enough to assume responsibility with his homeschool routine.
+Other than a question or clarification here and there, that means he does his other daily subjects alone.
+I’m nearby, but he’s old enough to have some skin in the game with his own education.

 By encouraging him to work independently, I’m able to simplify my homeschool day significantly.
-His independence allows me to teach my five year-old, do laundry for a bit, prepare lunch, or work for a few minutes in the morning.
+His independence allows me to teach my youngest child, do laundry for a bit, prepare lunch, or work for a few minutes in the morning.

 Better yet, embracing independent work prepares him for life.
 While there’s usually help to be found when problems arise in day-to-day life, there’s very little hand-holding when you’ve got a job to do.
 Critical thinking skills and having the discipline to stay on track go a long way in the real world.